roshan-c/Java-Assignment/implementation-plan/Phase3_FlockingRules.md

-# Phase 3: Implementing Core Flocking Rules
+vke# Phase 3: Implementing Core Flocking Rules

 - [ ] **`CartesianCoordinate` Enhancements**: Ensure these vector math methods are present:
     - [ ] `subtract(CartesianCoordinate other)`: Returns `this - other`.